mattyoung101/slingshot/README.md

 - CPU usage: SV parsing is expensive, and we are prioritising lower latency.
 That being said, we still do _care_ about CPU usage (we don't want like 100% CPU all the time), but it's not the #1 priority here.
-- Full-compliance with SystemVerilog: SV is a complex language, and I do not (yet!) work in the industry, so I am basing this plugin off my own personal workload and the support of open-source tools like Slang.
+- Full-compliance with SystemVerilog: SV is a complex language, and I do not (yet!) work in the industry, so I am basing this plugin off my own personal workload and the support of open-source tools.
     - Most parsing is done by an engine, not by Slingshot itself.
 Most parsing issues will be issues in these upstream engines, not Slingshot itself.
     - If Slingshot is unable to understand your project structure (and you've configured it correctly), this is